- Is it dangerous to run down the slopes of sand dunes at Lake Wabby?

 - Permits can be purchased up to 6 months in advance.

 - They must be prominently displayed at your camp.

-- Bookings can be made online, over the counter or by phone.
+- Bookings can be made online or over the counter.

-Privately operated camping areas—Dilli Village (run by the University of the Sunshine Coastand) and K'gari camping area—also have QPWS-constructed dingo-deterrent fences.
+Privately operated camping areas—Dilli Village (run by the University of the Sunshine Coast) and K'gari camping area—also have QPWS-constructed dingo-deterrent fences.

 Camper trailer and trailer sites are available at camping zones along the eastern beach, but ensure you bring an off-road trailer with high clearance.

 Defined camper trailer sites available at these camping areas:

 Please note: Camper trailers must be booked into designated camper trailer sites.
 Please do not use a tent site.

 Undefined off-road camper trailer sites are available in: